 FIND YOURSELF IN THE MUSIC

-When we sing and dance, not for our own pleasure but for the pleasure of our Beloved Lord, the mundane transforms into the Divine.
+When we sing and dance, not for our own pleasure but for the pleasure of our Beloved, the mundane transforms into the Divine.
 As the purity of love begins to flow, thinking stops, and only being remains.
 Nothing else exists except you and your Beloved.

-Like a serenaded lover, the Lord responds when you sing His Name from your heart.
-Fortunately, His response has little to do with the quality of your voice – all that matters is the sincerity of your calling.
-Enjoy the sweetness of love.
+Like a serenaded lover, the Divine responds when you sing their name from your heart.
+Fortunately, the response from the Divine has little to do with the quality of your voice! – all that matters is the sincerity of your calling.

-When the subject of your art is a Divine Form, the Lord holds your attention and draws you closer to Him.
+When the subject of your art is a Divine form, the Lord holds your attention and draws you closer to Him.
 This connection deepens even more when you work on a piece over time, or work with the same form over and over again.
 The more time you spend focusing on an image of the Divine, the easier it is to visualise during meditation.
-Paint the Divine into being.